markt-de/puppet-liquibase/README.md

 # liquibase

-Newest liquibase puppet module, rewrittent to be cleaner... and shared with others
+Liquibase puppet module, rewrittent to be cleaner... and shared with others

 #### Table of Contents